 7. The poetic term ‘Emerald Isle’ (used mostly to denote Ireland’s mesmerising green-tinted countryside) was firstly referred to in literary form by William Drennan in one of his poems entitled ‘When Erin First Rose’.

-6. Roughly one billion liters of Guinness are sold yearly, making it one of the most famous and recognizable Irish brands globally.
+6. Roughly one billion litres of Guinness are sold yearly, making it one of the most famous and recognisable Irish brands globally.

 5. There are a lot of original funny Irish expressions you should know.
 Among them, the most interesting ones are: ‘You’re sound’ (You’re cool), ‘I’m off my head’ (I’m intoxicated), or ‘Well!’
 (Hello).

 4. Dublin was initially founded by the Norsemen during the turbulent Viking Age.
 Apart from Dublin, other major Irish cities (such as Cork or Waterford) were initially founded as defensive Norse settlements (or ‘longphorts’) during the Early Middle Ages.

 3. As of 2012, there are only 140,000 native speakers of Irish (Gaeilge) in Ireland.
 On the other hand, Hiberno-English is the main set of English dialects spoken throughout Ireland.

 2. Although Saint Patrick is the patron saint of Ireland, he was actually born in Britain and his parents were Roman citizens who lived in either Scotland or Wales during the late 4th century AD (according to different accounts related to the life and deeds of Saint Patrick).

 1. Ireland has the second highest amount of redheads in Europe, namely 10% of its total population (just behind Scotland).
 In other words, circa ten percent of the Irish people can carry the recessive gene that is responsible for red hair.